FREQUENTLY ASKED QUESTIONS (FAQ)

 What is a typical day like?

 Typically tutoring is done in groups of three students for 1.5 hour sessions.
 You may see less students but you will not see more than three at once.
-In cases of extraordinary demand we may bump the cap to four but you may opt out if you believe that will impact your sessions too negatively.
-You arrive for your scheduled hours and wait for your students.
+In cases of extraordinary demand we may bump the cap to four but you may opt out if you believe that will negatively impact your sessions.
 Appointments are pre-scheduled so you are aware of how many students will be meeting with you and what subjects they will be coming to discuss.
-You will not be aware of the topic student want to discuss unless they annotate their appointment so you will need to be fully versed in the subject.
+You will not be aware of the specific topic students want to discuss unless they annotate their appointment so you will need to be fully versed in the subject.

 Do I get paid if no one shows up?